The subtle statistics of the distance ladder: On the distance prior and selection effects: The distance prior effect for a volume-limited sample

 We generate and fit 1500 mock datasets, varying only the random numbers used in Eq.~\ref{eq:mockgeneration}.
 For each dataset, we summarise the nearly Gaussian posterior on $H_0$ by its mean $\langle H_0 \rangle$ and standard deviation $\sigma(H_0)$ across the Monte Carlo samples.
 We then quantify the relative bias by

 This should have a standard normal distribution across the mock datasets if the model is unbiased, i.e. the $X$ per cent credible interval contains the true value $X$ per cent of the time for all $X$.
 Fig.~\ref{fig:bias_var} shows the distribution of $\mathcal{B}(H_0)$ for both $\pi(r) \propto 1/r$ ($k=-1$) and $\pi(r) \propto r^2$ ($k=2$).
 It is clear that the former is biased and the latter unbiased, reflecting the fact that the tracers are uniformly distributed in volume.
 The uniform-in-$\mu$ prior model is mis-specified.
+(Recall that we are still working entirely within a Bayesian context; frequentist $\chi^2$ methods will be discussed below.)

 We see that in this setup, the uniform-in-$\mu$ prior produces an $\approx 3.2\sigma$ bias on average, which is smaller than the $6.2\sigma$ derived above.
 This is partly because the assumption of negligible $\sigma_z$ breaks down, causing Eq.~\ref{eq:simple_deltaH0} to be inaccurate (it predicts $\Delta \hat{H}_0 = 0.45$ km/s/Mpc, but the average across the mock datasets is 0.35).
 Moreover, $\sigma(H_0)$ is increased by the redshift uncertainties, lowering the relative bias.
 We note that the prior exponent $k$ can be inferred as a hyperparameter of the model, yielding $\approx2\pm0.07$ on each dataset in this setup.